 Summer Springboard

 Meet Your Instructor

-Lucas is a PhD candidate and an emerging leader in computational neuroscience at Stanford University, where he combines cutting-edge dynamical systems modeling with computational ethology to unlock new insights into motivation and movement disorders.
+Lucas is a PhD candidate and an emerging leader in computational and systems neuroscience at Stanford University, where he combines cutting-edge dynamical systems modeling with computational ethology to unlock new insights into motivation and movement disorders.
 As a National Science Foundation Graduate Research Fellow working under pioneering neuroscientists Dr. Karl Deisseroth and Dr. Liqun Luo, he is working on innovative approaches to understanding complex brain functions.
 He also holds his BS in neuroscience from Emory University.

-LUCAS ENCARNACION-RIVIERA
+LUCAS ENCARNACION-RIVERA

+Summer Springboard